Vestas: History

-In September 2013, Vestas made a joint venture for offshore wind turbines with Mitsubishi Heavy Industries creating MHI-Vestas, including the 7-9 MW Vestas V164, the most powerful turbine on Earth.
+In September 2013, Vestas made a joint venture for offshore wind turbines with Mitsubishi Heavy Industries creating MHI-Vestas, including the 7-9 MW Vestas V164, the most powerful turbine on Earth at that time.

 In October 2013 Vestas sold its four casting and two machining factories to VTC Partners GmbH.

 In May 2014, Vestas announced it would be adding hundreds of jobs to its Colorado Windsor and Brighton facilities and following a rough 2012 it called 2013 one of Vestas’s "best years ever".
 Vestas also added employees in Pueblo and expected the tower facility to eventually top 500.
 Vestas stated that it expected to have 2800 employees in Colorado by the end of 2014.
 As of 2016, Vestas has a US nacelle production capacity of 2.6 GW.

 In March 2015, Vestas announced it would be upping jobs by 400 at its blade manufacturing facility in Windsor and stated "We had a very successful 2014".
 In 2015 almost half of all Vestas turbines were going to the American market (nearly 3 GW for US out of 7.5 GW worldwide).
 Vestas intends to build a blade factory in India in 2016.
 In 2014 and 2015, 26 dishonest employees were detected with the company's whistleblower program (the first in Denmark), and disciplined.

 In February 2016, Vestas got its largest order of 1,000 MW (278 x 3.6 MW) for the Fosen project near Trondheim in Norway.
 It costs DKK 11 billion, and should deliver 3.4 TWh per year.
 In 1Q 2016, the average wind turbine price was 0.83 million Euro per MW, compared to 0.91 a year before.
 In 2016, Vestas was voted number 7 on the Clean200 list.
 In 2019, MHI-Vestas received a supply and operations vessel for the Deutsche Bucht Offshore Wind Project, with a further two ships scheduled for other projects.